-Note: Before using the speed control feature, you must enable this feature in the [decoder] section of the CONFIG file.
-For more information, see the Configuration Guide applicable to your release.
+On HMP Software, before you can use the speed control feature, you must enable this feature in the [decoder] section of the CONFIG file.
+For more information, see the Configuration Guide applicable to your release or product.

 Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using dx_open() tabletype specifies whether to retrieve the speed or the volume modification table: SV_SPEEDTBL - retrieve the speed modification table values SV_VOLUMETBL - retrieve the volume modification table values svmtp points to the DX_SVMT structure that contains the speed and volume modification table entries